were produced by:

 AGFA Kamerawerk, München, code "bzz" - a

-instead of Gw ZF4.
+A few of the last were marked: ZF K 43.
 BLM used almost exclusively "dow".
 Walther used in some

 Voightländer und Sohn, Braunschweig, code "ddx".
 The

-first are marked Gw ZF4.
-The last are marked K43 and some are double marked: Gw ZF4 K43.
-Walther used "ddx".
+first were marked Gw ZF4.
+The last were marked K43 and some were double marked: Gw ZF4 K43.
+About were 73,000 produced.

 The color of the triangle indicates the internally used grease:

 Blue: grease for cold climate, most are seen with a blue triangle